soniah/blog/content/posts/2012-01-17-migrating-from-palm-to-android.md

   - Google
   - PalmPilot
 ---
-My venerable [Palm Treo 550][1] is showing it&#8217;s age ([as is the company][2]), so I&#8217;ve been looking for a new phone platform to migrate to for a few years.
-And since I&#8217;m now working for Google, Android is the obvious choice ([dog-fooding][3] and all that).
+My venerable [Palm Treo 550][1] is showing it's age ([as is the company][2]), so I've been looking for a new phone platform to migrate to for a few years.
+And since I'm now working for Google, Android is the obvious choice ([dog-fooding][3] and all that).

 <!--more-->

-Some tricks and tools I&#8217;ve find useful in my migration from Palm to Android:
+Some tricks and tools I've find useful in my migration from Palm to Android:

   * [Synthesis SyncML clients][4] are great for syncing to a SyncML server.
 Not $free like Funambol, but Synthesis has nice extra things like syncing of memos.
-  * for a SyncML server I&#8217;m using [Memotoo][5].
-I could&#8217;ve setup my own SyncML server, but at $5/month Memotoo is cheap, and I know it works&#8230;
+  * for a SyncML server I'm using [Memotoo][5].
+I could've setup my own SyncML server, but at $5/month Memotoo is cheap, and I know it works&#8230;
-  * on the Android Market there&#8217;s a [Keyring][6] client, thus enabling me to bring across my Palm Treo Keyring (full of Secret Squirrel Stuff, like passwords for servers, etc).
-I&#8217;m yet to work out how I&#8217;m going to back this up, but probably something with Memotoo
+  * on the Android Market there's a [Keyring][6] client, thus enabling me to bring across my Palm Treo Keyring (full of Secret Squirrel Stuff, like passwords for servers, etc).
+I'm yet to work out how I'm going to back this up, but probably something with Memotoo

-So, I&#8217;m using SyncML clients on my Treo and Android to sync up to Memotoo, keeping both in sync.
+So, I'm using SyncML clients on my Treo and Android to sync up to Memotoo, keeping both in sync.
 Memotoo gives me a nice desktop that sort of replaces the [JPilot desktop][7] (so I can type stuff in at a real keyboard and sync it to my phones).
-Shweeeet, I&#8217;m almost migrated!
+Shweeeet, I'm almost migrated!

 &nbsp;